MAUVE Scores for Generative Models: Theory and Practice: Related Work

 \section{Related Work}

-We focus in this paper on information divergence based scores to evaluate generative models.
+We focus in this paper on information divergence-based scores to evaluate generative models.
 While the evaluation process is \textit{post hoc} and external to a generative model, it is worthwhile to mention the increasingly active research area analyzing (classes of) generative models and establishing theoretical results such as statistical consistency, universal approximation, sample complexity; see e.g.~\cite{biau2021some, schreuder2021statistical} and references therein.
-We review below the related work starting from the line of research on statistical trade-off curves, then discussing the information divergence based scores for texts and images, and finally reviewing theoretical results on the statistical estimation of information divergences in mathematical statistics and information theory.
+We review the related work on statistical trade-off curves, information divergence-based scores for texts and images, and theoretical results on the statistical estimation of information divergences in mathematical statistics and information theory.